mrotteveel/fbdtp/README.md

 The code is licensed under the [Eclipse Public License v1.0](http://www.eclipse.org/legal/epl-v10.html).

 **NOTE:** This project has been dormant for a few years and is not (yet) compatible with recent versions of Eclipse / Eclipse Data Tools Project.
-The intention is to rectify this over the next few weeks.

 Ultimately I intend to get this project added to the normal Eclipse Data Tools Platform distribution.
 As far as I know there are some legal hurdles to contribute to Eclipse, so I currently do not accept code contributions until I have identified exactly what those legal hurdles are.